dlewis27/SSRgenotyper/README.md

 ## Output

-A file with a tab separated table that includes the name of the reference sequence for the row names, and the first 7 characters in the names of the sam files for the column names.
+A file with a tab separated table that includes the name of the reference sequence for the row names, and the first 7 characters (unless changed by option -N) in the names of the sam files for the column names.
 The elements of the table show the number of SSR units found.
-For example, "7-7" means that the SSR unit was found 7 times.
+For example, "9,9" means that the SSR unit was found 9 times.
 This is likely a homogenous allele.
-If this were to show "7-6" then reads supporting an allele with 7 SSR units were found as well as reads supporting 6 SSR units.
-This is likely a hetrozygous allele.
-If "0-0" shows, then there was no call.
+If this were to show "9,8" then reads supporting an allele with 9 SSR units were found as well as reads supporting 8 SSR units.
+This is a hetrozygous allele.
+If the first number is "0" followed by a negative number, then no alleles were called and the negative number is the code for whay no alleles were called.
+The codes corrispond to the following reasons:

+-1: No SSR was found in the reference marker.
+-2: No reads from the accession were mapped to this marker.

 ## Options